wikimedia/pywikibot/ROADMAP.rst

 Code cleanups
 -------------

+* TextfilePageGenerator was replaced by TextIOPageGenerator
+* PreloadingItemGenerator was replaced by PreloadingEntityGenerator
+* DuplicateFilterPageGenerator was replaced by tools.filter_unique
+* ItemPage.concept_url method was replaced by ItemPage.concept_uri
 * Outdated parameter names has been dropped
 * Deprecated pywikibot.Error exception were removed in favour of pywikibot.exceptions.Error classes (T280227)
 * Deprecated exception identifiers were removed (T280227)